First-round picks not for rent on NHL trade deadline day

 The Oilers got Ennis for a 2021 fifth-rounder and Sunday night acquired defenseman Mike Green from the Red Wings.

-The Alberta rival Calgary Flames answered by getting defensemen Erik Gustafsson from Chicago, Derek Forbort from Los Angeles and Brandon Davidson from San Jose.
+The Alberta rival Calgary Flames answered by getting defensemen Erik Gustafsson from Chicago and Derek Forbort from Los Angeles.

 LEHNER TO VEGAS